Inkraja/Advanced-Combat-Tracker/readme.md

 ## 1.0.6.7001 pre 1.0.6.8
 * incoming dps & aegis dps
 * enhanced Autoupdater, searching on github
+* Autoupdater now in a seperate thread and respects checkbox-setting

 ## 1.0.6.7
 + merged with v1.0.6.6 from RedEyeEagle